taylorokonek/taylorokonek.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-I'm a fourth year Ph.D. student in the [Department of Biostatistics](http://www.biostat.washington.edu/)  at the [University of Washington](https://www.washington.edu/), adivised by [Jon Wakefield](http://faculty.washington.edu/jonno/).
+I'm a fourth year Ph.D. student in the [Department of Biostatistics](http://www.biostat.washington.edu/)  at the [University of Washington](https://www.washington.edu/), advised by [Jon Wakefield](http://faculty.washington.edu/jonno/).
 My research interests include spatial statistics, small area estimation, and statistical methods for use in official statistics and complex survey data settings.
 I am particularly interested in applications related to HIV prevalence estimation and disease mapping, and much of my dissertation work is thusly focused.

 I currently work as a research assistant under the supervision of my dissertation advisor.
 Our work focuses on spatio-temporal methods for under-5 mortality estimation and HIV prevalence estimation, primarily in sub-Saharan Africa.
 We are currently developing methodology for benchmarking subnational estimates to national level estimates.
 This work is particularly important in the realm of official statistics, where a certain level of agreement between national level estimates and subnational estimates is often required.